 Celotex insulated plasterboards are in high demand on our website.
 We stock good levels of PL4000 insulated plasterboard.
 Our PL4000 Celotex Insulated Plasterboards can be bought in single quantities.
 For garage or room insulation, the Celotex PL4000 is a great choice — its affordability makes it ideal and offers high thermal values.
 The Celotex PL400 thermal laminate board can be fitted using standard brick and tile fixings and drywall adhesive known as Dot n Dab.
 The Celotex PL4000 comes in a variety of thicknesses from 25mm to 60mm.

 Insulated plasterboard can be purchased directly on our website.
-We stock high quality cheap insulation boards, by top brands such as Celotex and Kingspan.
+We stock high quality cheap insulated plasterboards, by top brands such as Celotex and Kingspan.
 We take pride in our speedy delivery as well as expert knowledge.
 We stock top brands at trade prices and can help guide you if you are unsure of anything.
 If you want the best prices on insulated plasterboard, then choose Trade Insulations.
-The best part is, you don't even have to be in the trade to get trade prices.
+The best part is, that you don't even have to be in the trade to get trade prices.